MaximumADHD/Rbx2Source/README.md

 - Restore NuGet Packages for Both repositories
 - Build within Visual Studio 2022 (Debug / Release)

+# Known Issues
+- Accessories and Gear currently error out when compiling.
+- Having layered clothing on your avatar will cause the compilier to error out.
+Layered clothing is *not* a planned feature at the moment.

 # Contributors
 <a href="https://github.com/LockpickInteractive/Rbx2Source/graphs/contributors">
   <img src="https://contrib.rocks/image?repo=LockpickInteractive/Rbx2Source" />